raspberrypilearning/generic-python-simple-list-comprehensions/en/step_1.md

 	```

-- The same list can be created in a single line using a construct that is common in many programming languages, called a list comprehension.
+- The same list can be created in a single line using a construct that exists in many programming languages: a **list comprehension**.

 	```python
 	new_list = [i for i in range(10)]